ibm-cloud-docs/netezza/security/saml-docs.md

 # Configuring SAML authentication in IdP
 {: #saml-docs}

 Admin user can manage `SAML` configurations from Netezza UI. `IdP Metadata URL` and `EntityId` are required to setup SAML on Netezza UI.
 Update `ACS url` and `SLO endpoint` on IdP.
+Select the `Signed Authentication` checkbox only if it is already enabled in the `IdP application portal`.

 The following `SAML` configuration steps are generic.
 Users can follow similar steps on respective IdP.
 {: note}